-To Mute all faders and rotary controllers, press the CTRL MUTE buttons.
+To Mute all controllers and the cross fader, press the CTRL MUTE buttons.

 This allows you to alter the position of the controller without affecting the settings of your software.
 CTRL MUTE does not affect buttons, and as soon as an assignable button or a function key is pressed, the controllers are turned back on.
 Alternatively, you can press the CTRL MUTE buttons again to turn the controllers back on.